The Preacher’s Final Point: What Do You Hope the Listener Will Think, Feel or Do?

 And any encounter with Christ changes us.

-In what manner do we hope the encounter with Christ in this sermon forms us to be more like him?
+In what manner do we hope our listener encounters Christ in this sermon?
+How do we hope that encounter forms us to be more like him?

-What call to action, thought, or faith will we issue based on how God meets the human condition in the scripture before us.
+What call to action, call to thought, or call to faith will we issue based on how God meets the human condition in the scripture before us.?

-We must define this point, this “so what,” for the sermon to do more than offer interesting anecdotes or cultural context.
+We must define this point, this “so what,” for the sermon in order to do more than offer interesting anecdotes or cultural context.

-At BsP, we call this idea the “Invitation to Transformation.”
+At Backstory Preaching (BsP), we call this idea the “Invitation to Transformation.”

 Step 2: Craft the Sermon with the End in Mind

-Once you’ve identified the sermon’s takeaway, write toward that end.
+Once you’ve identified the sermon’s takeaway, write for the end.

-The intro should set up the question or conundrum or conflict that the ending resolves (or at least addresses if there are no answers).
+The intro sets up the question, conundrum, or conflict that the ending resolves (or addresses if there are no answers).

-The body offers examples—Biblical, worldly, congregational, personal, etc.—of how this question or problem plays out in our lives.
+The body offers examples—from the Bible, culture, congregation, news, etc.—of how this question or problem plays out in our lives.

 All parts of the sermon function like a call and response, each initial question answered.
 Each named problem affirmed.
 Each element finding its conclusion in the sermon’s intentionally crafted end.